gexchain/gridironx-gridchain/libs/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

 following specifications:
  - All delegation addresses may submit votes at any point which updates their preferred representation on the dCERT group.
- - Preferred representation may be arbitrarily split between addresses (ex.
+ - Preferred representation may be arbitrarily split between addresses (did:fury:ex.
 50% to John, 25% to Sally, 25% to Carol)
  - In order for a new member to be added to the dCERT group they must send a transaction accepting their admission at which point the validity of